facebook/docusaurus/website/docs/using-plugins.md

 };
 ```

-The `my-plugin` folder could also be a fully fledged package with it's own package.json and a `src/index.js` file for example

 #### `context` {#context}

-`context` is plugin-agnostic and the same object will be passed into all plugins used for a Docusaurus website.
+`context` is plugin-agnostic, and the same object will be passed into all plugins used for a Docusaurus website.
 The `context` object contains the following fields:

 ```ts
 interface LoadContext {